pivotal-cf/docs-pks/console-deploy-ova.hbs.md

 1. In the vSphere Client, right-click the management console VM and select **Power** > **Power On**.
 1. When the management console VM has booted, go to the **Summary** tab for the VM and  copy its IP address.
 1. Enter the management console VM IP address in a browser.
-1. At the VMware Tanzu Kubernetes Grid Integrated Edition log in page, enter user name `root` and the root password that you set when you deployed the OVA template.
+1. At the {{  vars.product_full }} log in page, enter user name `root` and the root password that you set when you deployed the OVA template.

 ## <a id='next-steps'></a> Next Steps